WSU EXT. FORESTRY

 United States Department of Agriculture's Natural Resource Conservation Service is a federal agency with field offices located throughout Washington state to assist in voluntary conservation on rural lands.
 NRCS offers many voluntary programs to eligible landowners and agricultural producers to provide financial and technical assistance to help manage natural resources in a sustainable manner.
 Through these programs, the agency approves contracts to provide financial assistance to help plan and implement conservation practices that address natural resource concerns or opportunities to help save energy, improve soil, water, plant, air, animal and related resources on agricultural lands and non-industrial private forest land.

 The Environmental Quality Incentives Program (EQIP) provides eligible forest landowners who have an approved forest plan an opportunity to access funding assistance to help implement certain approved forest management practices on their property.
-If you are interested in this opportunity and wish to learn more if your property and management practices may be eligible for EQIP, contact the NRCS Forester who serves Mason County residents - Ernie Holt - by calling the Olmpia NRCS Field Office phone at (360) 704-7740 and requesting to speak with Ernie.
+If you are interested in this opportunity and wish to learn more if your property and management practices may be eligible for EQIP, contact the NRCS Forester who serves Mason County residents - Robin Buckingham - by calling the Olympia NRCS Field Office phone at (360) 704-7740 and requesting to speak with Robin.

 Tax Incentive Program for Forest Landowners

 In Washington State lands designated as forest/timbered land or open space will have lower tax value and lower taxes than other land use classifications.
 Mason County and Thurston County encourage the continued use of forested lands as open space and/or working forest and provide for a change in land use designation.
 A Forest Stewardship Plan can aide in a change to your land use designation.